Infrared Sauna Therapy For Immune and Detox Support

 One of the main benefits of infrared sauna therapy is improved immune response and immune system support.
 One study on the benefits of Finnish sauna on white blood cells looked at the effects of a 15-minute sauna session on a group of long-distance runners and a group of non-athletes.
 Researchers looked at the body mass and blood samples of each participant.

-Both groups experienced improved immune response, body mass loss, better plasma volume, increased number of white blood cells, lymphocyte, neutrophil, and basophil counts, however, the group of athletes experienced greater benefits.
+Both groups experienced improved immune response, body mass loss, better plasma volume, and an increased number of white blood cells, lymphocyte, neutrophil, and basophil counts, however, the group of athletes experienced greater benefits.
 These findings indicate that infrared sauna therapy is not only fantastic for your immune system, but combined with regular exercise it is a powerful combination for an improved immune response (4).

 Facilitates Detoxification